Superscriptus/SuperScript/README.md

 ### Roadmap

-The current roadmap consists of the following milestones (see [open issues](https://github.com/Superscriptus/SuperScript/issues) for details of milestone 1) with expected shipping dates in square brackets:
+The current roadmap consists of the following milestones  with expected shipping dates in square brackets:

 1. Expand the current analysis to finish testing the initial hypotheses.
 [Q2 2021]